Learn to Write Better User Stories

 User stories matter

-No substantial software project will be delivered on time and on budget if it starts with poor quality requirements or user stories.
+No substantial software project will be delivered on time and on budget if it omits to produce a set of functional user requirements or user stories.
+And these should be of high quality (more on that later).
 Furthermore every word of the user story matters.
-Inappropriate words, can lead to misinterpretation, waste and rework.

 Creating high quality stories